apache/druid/docs/content/ingestion/native_tasks.md

 ---
 # Native Index Tasks

-Druid currently has two types of native batch indexing tasks, `index_single_phase_parallel` which runs tasks in parallel on multiple middle manager nodes, and `index` which will run a single indexing task locally on a single middle manager.
+Druid currently has two types of native batch indexing tasks, `index_parallel` which runs tasks in parallel on multiple middle manager nodes, and `index` which will run a single indexing task locally on a single middle manager.

-Single Phase Parallel Index Task
+Parallel Index Task
 --------------------------------

-The Single Phase Parallel Index Task is a task for parallel batch indexing.
+The Parallel Index Task is a task for parallel batch indexing.
 This task only uses Druid's resource and doesn't depend on other external systems like Hadoop.
-This task works in a single phase without shuffling intermediate data. `index_single_phase_parallel` task is a supervisor task which basically generates multiple worker tasks and submits them to overlords.
+This task currently works in a single phase without shuffling intermediate data. `index_parallel` task is a supervisor task which basically generates multiple worker tasks and submits them to overlords.
 Each worker task reads input data and makes segments.
 Once they successfully generate segments for all input, they report the generated segment list to the supervisor task.
 The supervisor task periodically checks the worker task statuses.
 If one of them fails, it retries the failed task until the retrying number reaches the configured limit.